 1. I’m not ignoring you — I know you think I am.
 I know you were expecting a phone call, or to have coffee with me.
 I am always late, or just don’t show up.
 You feel like we never get together anymore.
 And if we do, I know how you feel because you praise me for my efforts, which honestly sometimes makes me feel even worse for being a bad friend.
 But each day for me is the grueling task I take on just to survive.
 I want to be with you.
 I want to have coffee.
-I want to go out without a kling-on attached to my side screaming.
-So if you give up on me I totally understand, but honestly don’t expect me to care either because frankly I’m so tired right now I don’t even know my own name!
+I want to go out without a cling-on attached to my side screaming.
+So, if you give up on me I totally understand.
+But honestly don’t expect me to care either.
+Frankly I’m so tired right now that I don’t even know my own name!

-3. My child is not Spoiled! — I realize you may come from a generation where parents hit first and ask questions later.
-But that is not how I am raising my children.
+3. My child is not Spoiled! — My child is not spoiled! — I realize you may come from a generation where parents hit first and ask questions later.
+But that is not how I am raising my child.
 My child is not spoiled, he is confused.
 Confused about boundaries, confused about jokes, confused about me leaving, confused about his feelings.
 Hitting him or laying the “hammer down” isn’t going to solve these problems.
 And I do feel discipline is important, but it has to be geared for my child.
 Most kids you can tell them once or five times not to do something and they get it.
-In our house try a million and it’s not registering.
+In our house, we say things a million times and it’s still not registering.
 Each day is a new day.
 I never know up from down, and you telling me how to raise my kid or that he’s spoiled is not helping.

 5. I’m Done Explaining To You — I love you and honestly need you right now.
 I need your love, understanding and support.
 But I am done explaining why my child acts the way he does.
 I already feel like a failure, each day I live and breathe, and I don’t need you to keep telling me how to do it “better”.
 I’m done explaining why I parent the way I do.
 I’m done explaining why I bring him places, or have to go somewhere and can’t leave him behind so I can just hang out.
 Even with all the help in the world my child may not cooperate the way you want him too, and I’m okay with that.
 I’m done expecting you to be.
 You want to know about us and how we deal with things.
 Read up on it!